Dubai Investments Park Angola inks deal for phase 1 infrastructure development

 PHOTO

-Africa, Angola – Dubai Investments Park (DIP) Angola marks a significant leap forward in its development journey as it announces the inking of a pivotal contract for Phase 1A Infrastructure Development with China Harbour Engineering Company Ltd (CHEC), one of the leading international civil engineering firms operating in Angola.
-This milestone underscores the project's commitment to establishing itself as an innovative 2,000 hectare unique and premier integrated mixed-use residential, commercial and industrial hub in Angola, Africa.
+ANGOLA, 27th March, 2024 (WAM) -- Dubai Investments Park (DIP) Angola announced the inking of a pivotal contract for Phase 1A Infrastructure Development with China Harbour Engineering Company Ltd (CHEC), one of the leading international civil engineering firms operating in Angola.
+This milestone underscores the project's commitment to establishing itself as an innovative 2,000-hectare unique and premier integrated mixed-use residential, commercial and industrial hub in Angola, Africa.

 CHEC will serve as the main contractor for Phase 1A infrastructure works, including roadworks, storm sewer system, water systems, and electrical systems with a contract duration spanning 10 months.

 DIP Angola's commitment to sustainability extends beyond its eco-friendly practices.
-By investing in robust infrastructure, the project promotes sustainable development by minimizing environmental impact, optimizing resource utilization, and promoting resilience against future challenges such as climate change.
+By investing in robust infrastructure, the project promotes sustainable development by minimising environmental impact, optimising resource utilisation, and promoting resilience against future challenges such as climate change.